A Diva's Christmas Carol: Plot

 Ebony Scrooge is one of the world's most successful pop stars.
 However, her cold-hearted soul and attitude make her manager Bob Cratchett and her band unhappy.
 She also neglects her niece Olivia, causing her husband's unhappiness.

 While in New York for a charity concert, Ebony (who was once part of the 1980s trio "Desire") is visited by the ghost of one of her former singing partners, Marli Jacob, who died in a car crash in 1990.
 She informs Ebony that she was unhappy with her for willingly abandoning her during her struggles with her drug addiction which ultimately led to the car accident that killed her.
-She also mentions that God knows Ebony took advantage of Marli's untimely death to plot her solo career and the fact that she is using the charity concert as an excuse to add to her own wealth.
+She also mentions that God knows Ebony took advantage of Marli's untimely death to plot her solo career and the fact that she is using the charity concert as an excuse to add to her own wealth (She was planning on only having a very small percentage of the money made off of the concert actually donated to the poor, and pocketing the rest as "Production expenses").
 Because of this, she is still earthbound and in chains.
 Marli warns Ebony that she may face a similar fate and informs her that she will be visited by three spirits, who will hopefully turn Ebony's life around.

 The Ghost of Christmas Past shows Ebony her tragic past with her abusive, alcoholic father, and how she partly became the cold person she is today because of this.
 The only person who made Ebony feel loved was her brother, Ronnie, and he tried to continue to be positive for their family, even after the two were removed from their father's custody by their grandmother's call to child services, and separated in foster care.
 It was also revealed that even though Ebony had been adopted into a nice family and managed to keep in touch with Ronnie, she had refused to visit her father, whom she has never forgiven for the abuse he put both her and Ronnie through.
 While Ronnie tried to give their father a second chance after he seemingly improved his ways by moving back home with him, he soon learned that Ebony had been right about their father not having changed after he began drinking again.
 Ronnie subsequently left home for good and later married straight out of high school and had Olivia, before dying of a sudden brain aneurysm.